swiftlang/swift-evolution/proposals/NNNN-deadline.md

 difficult to use in isolated contexts.
 The final design uses `nonisolated(nonsending)` to enable better composition while maintaining safety.

+### Naming

+Some feedback was posed to name this function around the cancellation behavior;
+along the lines of `withAutomaticTaskCancellation`.
+This naming does not focus upon the time related qualities of the concept of deadlines, which is the primary behavioral aspect of this API.
+The cancellation behavior is part of the realities of how the langauge level concept of cooperative cancellation works and in reading the code at a potential call site it is more menaingful to convey the temporal nature of a deadline than to convey the cancellation being automatic.
+Immediately the question that would be posed by folks unaware of this new API would be:
+"What automatic mechanism makes that cancellation happen?" rather than realizing without ambiguity that a concept of time is involved by knowing it is a deadline.

+Since the closure may itself use `withTaskCancellationHandler` or catch cancellation errors to return a nullable result or some other partial result it then makes the most sense to even avoid names like `withCancellationDeadline`.

 ### Previous Incarnations

 The clock was originally suggested as a generic clock originally, however when